seanredmond/heniautos/guide/calendar-equations.md

 **Met 9 = I 39 = DOY 39 = ✸Aug 10, 333 BCE**

-I am going to use the star symbol ✸ to mark anything that comes from an astronomical calculation and therefore has a margin of error as long as we are not certain how the beginnings of months were observed or calculated.
+We will use the star symbol ✸ to mark anything that comes from an astronomical calculation and therefore has a margin of error as long as we are not certain how the beginnings of months were observed or calculated.
 Using `-r 0` or `-r 1` as the "visibility rule" will shift the date to Aug 8 or 9 respectively.

 ## `calendar-equations`